 Data Access and Compliance Reporting

-If you enjoy using technology and don’t find adjusting settings via a smartphone app inconvenient, the ResMed AirMini is likely more appealing.
-While its mask and humidification setup is more complicated, its entire setup is sleeker and more modern.
+If you enjoy the latest technology and don’t find adjusting settings via an app inconvenient, the AirMini is likely more appealing.
+Its mask and humidification setup is more complicated than the Breas Z2 Auto, but its design is much more modern.
+The AirMini app is user-friendly, with the only downside being its inability to generate compliance reports.